SuperElastix/elastix/CONTRIBUTING.md

 [How to Write a Commit Message](https://chris.beams.io/posts/git-commit/) post.

+* After cloning the repository, run the `./tools/pre-commit-setup.bash` script to install the pre-commit hook.
+This hook will check the code format with clangFormat before committing.
+If the hook fails, the commit will be aborted.
+The hook can be used locally, for details see below.

 * Ensure the PR adheres to our [coding conventions](#coding-conventions), the PR code format will be checked with clangFormat on the CI.
 The hook can be used locally, for details see below.